 Who wouldn’t want to win thousands or even millions of dollars, or the chance to go on a luxury vacation?
 There are many legitimate sweepstakes and contests out there, and the idea of winning some fabulous prize can be mighty alluring.
 Con artists get that, and they exploit your eagerness to score that big check or dream trip.

 Sweepstakes and lottery scams have been around for a long time, and they’re still going strong.
-In 2017 alone, the Federal Trade Commission (FTC) received 142,870 reports of scams involving prizes, sweepstakes and lotteries that swindled the unwary out of $95 million.
-The median loss was $511.
+In 2021, the Federal Trade Commission (FTC) received more than 148,000 reports of fraud involving prizes, sweepstakes and lotteries, up 27 percent from the year before.
+Victims collectively lost $255 million.

-According to the FTC, the initial contact in a sweepstakes scam is often a call, a postcard, an email or a social media notification offering congratulations for winning some big contest.
+The initial contact in a sweepstakes scam is often a call, an email, a social media notification or a piece of direct mail offering congratulations for winning some big contest.
 But there’s a catch: You’ll be asked to pay a fee, taxes or customs duties to claim your prize.
-The scammers may request bank account information, urge you to send money via a wire transfer, or suggest you purchase gift cards and give them the card numbers.
+The scammers may request your bank account information, urge you to send money via a wire transfer, or suggest you purchase gift cards and give them the card numbers.